Test in production without watermarks.

 parameter doesn't need an initial value, whereas a ref

-parameter must have initial values before the method call.
+parameter must have an initial value before the method call.

 While the ref